Characterizing quantile-varying covariate effects under the accelerated failure time model: Introduction

-Modeling hazard ratios flexibly across time is a well-known and commonly used tool under the Cox model, but analogous extensions of the AFT model are not well-studied.
-Very recently, a paper by \citet{crowther2022flexible} suggests a frequentist spline-based AFT model and discusses potential for time-varying effects.
+Modeling flexibly time-varying hazard ratios is a well-known and commonly used tool under the Cox model, but analogous extensions to flexibly quantile-varying acceleration factors under the AFT model are less well-studied.
+Some extensions to the AFT include admitting covariates to accommodate `heteroskedasticity' or stratification of the baseline distribution \citep{hsieh2001heteroscedastic,zhou2017generalized}.
+Recent work by \citet{crowther2022flexible} describes a frequentist spline-based AFT model, with possibly time-varying covariate effects.
 However, their work considers a less common interpretation of the acceleration factor on the scale of log time, rather than investigating the potential for flexibility on the quantile scale.
-Moreover, their paper does not present any numerical results for the use of flexible effects.
-Separately, a recent paper by \citet{pang2021flexible} considers a Frequentist spline-based AFT model using a completely different formulation derived from \citet{prentice1979hazard}, requiring a specialized estimation algorithm and bootstrapping for inference.
-However, these papers do not incorporate left truncation or complex censoring, or consider effects of time-dependent covariates that commonly arise in longitudinal studies, for which the resulting relationship varies both over the trajectory of the covariate, and over the survival quantiles.
+Separately, \citet{pang2021flexible} consider a frequentist spline-based AFT model using a completely different formulation derived from \citet{prentice1979hazard}, requiring a specialized estimation algorithm and bootstrapping for inference.
+Neither of these these papers explore the Bayesian paradigm or examine effects of time-dependent covariates that commonly arise in longitudinal studies, for which the resulting relationship varies both over the trajectory of the covariate, and over the survival quantiles.